DISCOVER MORE THAN A JOB

-- Manages, directs and coordinates the infant, toddler, and preschool and school age programs for assigned location.
+- Manages, directs and coordinates the infant, toddler, and preschool programs for assigned location.
 Ensures high quality programs and establishes new program activities.
 Expands program within the community in accordance with strategic and operating plans.

 - Recruits, hires, trains, develops, schedules, and supervises staff and volunteers.
 Reviews and evaluates performance.
 Conducts monthly staff meetings and training opportunities as required.
 Develops strategies to motivate staff and achieve goals.
-Ensures staff certifications are current.
+Ensures staff certifications are current while maintaining accurate records.
 Facilitates communication and provides leadership.